fancyremarker/flux/doc/MQL.md

     targets: ["['a','b'].artworks.artists"]
     add: "'artist:345'"

-Logically, the "add" command adds the value to a set whose values are sorted by the time they're added to the set.
-There's also a "remove" command that removes items from the set.
+Logically, the "add" operation adds the value to a set whose values are sorted by the time they're added to the set.
+There's also a "remove" operation that removes items from the set and a "countFrequency" operation that stores a leaderboard of the top K items, by gross frequency, that have triggered the event.

+A "countFrequency" handler might look like this:

+    targets: ["[artworkId].partnerId"]
+    countFrequency: "artworkId"

+and will store the top K (100 by default) artworks viewed, bucketed by partner.

-You can bound the size of sets using the maxStoredValues field:
+You can bound the size of sets and leaderboards using the maxStoredValues field:

     targets: ["['a','b'].artworks.artists"]
     add: "'artist:345'"